javisantana/javisantana.com/_inspiration/2022-02-24-building-cathedrals.md

 > Three stone cutters were asked about their jobs.
 >
-> First said he was paid to cut stones..."
+> First said he was paid to cut stones...
 >
 > Second one replied that he used special techniques in a exceptional way [...]
 >